brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

 Some possible downsides to this approach are:

-- It requires contextual information to decide if something is a type or not, which could make language tooling more challenging to implement.
+- It requires contextual information to decide if something is a type or not, which could make some language tooling more challenging to implement without also implementing a similar form of elaboration.
-- Some programmers might be confused that types and expressions use the same syntax, disambiguated based on context.
+- Some programmers might be confused that types and expressions use the same syntax, disambiguated based on context (on the other hand, other programmers might find this insightful).
 - A single namespace is used for types and expressions, so the same name can no longer be reused for both types and expressions.